PhantomChain/docs/docs/introduction/ark/understanding-transactions-and-block-propagation.md

 ![Transactions 1](./assets/understanding-transactions-and-block-propagation/Transactions_01.png)

-Dustin owned 50 ZINC and yesterday Jim sent Dustin 100 ZINC.
-Dustin now has a balance of 150 ZINC in his wallet.
+Dustin owned 50 XPH and yesterday Jim sent Dustin 100 XPH.
+Dustin now has a balance of 150 XPH in his wallet.

-Today Dustin decided to send Cassandra her first 100 ZINC.
-Dustin will now go into his wallet to initiate the transaction by inputting Cassandra's Public Key (address), Amount of ZINC to send (100) and pressing Send.
+Today Dustin decided to send Cassandra her first 100 XPH.
+Dustin will now go into his wallet to initiate the transaction by inputting Cassandra's Public Key (address), Amount of XPH to send (100) and pressing Send.
 When he presses send he will have to input his Private Key, which is like a password, and confirms the transaction.

 ![Transactions 3](./assets/understanding-transactions-and-block-propagation/Transactions_03.png)

-Inside this transaction is a reference to a prior output (Jim sending the 100 ZINC) in the input (The 100 ZINC being sent to Cassandra) so that the network can verify Dustin has the ZINC in his wallet necessary to complete the transaction.
+Inside this transaction is a reference to a prior output (Jim sending the 100 XPH) in the input (The 100 XPH being sent to Cassandra) so that the network can verify Dustin has the XPH in his wallet necessary to complete the transaction.

 ![Transactions 4](./assets/understanding-transactions-and-block-propagation/Transactions_04.png)